 African earrings come in a variety of colors and textures.
-If you're in the market for some unique, eye-catching jewelry, here are some must haves (in no particular order):
+If you're in the market for some unique, eye-catching jewelry, then you've come to the right earring shop!
+Here are some must haves (in no particular order):

 - Gold African Earrings - Gold earrings can be fashioned from brass or brass metal mix.
 This is an inexpensive way for designers to work their craftsmanship while still offering a beautiful, precious metal-like look and feel.
 Brass can also be polished up with household items such as vinegar, lemon or ketchup, but I prefer a brass cleaner like Wright's Copper and Brass Cream Cleaner.